Chapter 58 is a detailed section of Chapter 24, Sengoku Period Tanto. Please read Chapter 24, Sengoku Period Tanto, before reading this part.

 Weak (not tight) Nioi.

-Detailed engravings, but more realistic than the previous times.
+Detailed engravings are more realistic than those from earlier times.

-Settsu (Osaka area) ——————Gassan Sadayoshi (月山貞吉) Gassan Sadakazu (月山貞一) Gassan family is famous for detailed carvings.
+Settsu (Osaka area) ——————Gassan Sadayoshi (月山貞吉), Gassan Sadakazu (月山貞一).
+The Gassan family is known for their detailed carvings.

 Minamoto Kiyomaro(源清麿) Once my family possession